mehampson/grad-assignment/index.md

 and the more complex your data requirements, the more likely you are to need several layers of validation.

-The first is to put your validation in HTML forms on the client side.
+The first is to put your validation logic in HTML forms on the client side.
 Client-side validation is important: it provides users with direct feedback on how to use your application, and it does keep your server from having to handle those invalid requests.
 But it's risky to leave all your validation on the client, as it's not terribly